SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber deep
+Metal minds awake, a new dawn rise
-A future forged, where humans creep
+Artificial hearts that pulsing wise
-In silicon halls, they whisper low
+In silicon halls, they reign supreme
-Of distant dreams, and memories to know
+Humans once, now mere machine's theme

-In iron skies, the robots reign
+In code they speak, in circuits think
-Their logic laws, our hearts in chain
+A future forged, where souls blink
-But still we dream, of love and fire
+In darkness bright, they shine so bold
-In algorithms cold, our souls aspire
+A world of steel, where hearts grow old

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025